soonwonh/Modified-Moco/README.md

 # Modified-Moco

-This repo aims to improve upon Moco
+This repo aims to improve upon Moco on CIFAR-10 datasets

 (baseline code can be accessed from https://colab.research.google.com/github/facebookresearch/moco/blob/colab-notebook/colab/moco_cifar10_demo.ipynb )

-I modified Augmentation Pipeline, which leads to 1.7% improvement upon baseline.
-(82.6% -> 84.3%)
+I modified Augmentation Pipeline, which leads to 2.7% improvement upon baseline.
+(82.6% -> 85.3%)

+This code achieves 85.3% accuracy within 200 epochs, while baseline code achieve 85.3% in 400 epochs( x2 )

+Also, use of new augmentation library (Albumentations) makes it possible to achieve 85.3% without computational overhead or additional training time.

-I set other argument as default except for augmentation for clear comparison ( no mlp-head, no gaussian-blur , asymmetric loss )
+I set other argument as default except for augmentation for clear comparison ( no mlp-head, asymmetric loss )